 Detering Aphids in the Garden

 A note on buying beneficial insects: This is not something I would ever recommend.
-The fact is especially in the case of ladybugs or ladybirds, when they are released from the captivity they were shipped in, they tend to travel great distances.
-So you’re really just providing ladybugs for your neighbors.
+The fact is, especially in the case of ladybugs or ladybirds, when they are released from the captivity they were shipped in, they tend to travel great distances.
+So you may be providing ladybugs for your neighbors.
 Instead of trying to get rid of aphids in the garden by buying bugs, instead work on drawing beneficial insects naturally to your yard.

 How to Identify Aphids

 As I mentioned before, aphids are soft bodied insects, and they attack plants by sucking on the leaves.
 You should NOT notice gaping holes in leaves from aphids, but you will notice white spots on the leaves from where they are sucking out the juices.

 Once you’ve seen the white patches, check underneath the leaf for evidence of actual aphids.
 You may see the aphids themselves or tiny clusters of eggs.

 You may also notice an increase in ants around your plants.
 Ants love to milk aphids for the honeydew they secrete.
 That’s actually how I found my most recent gathering of aphids.
 A steady line of ants was going up my okra plants, and there, hidden beneath the leaf, was a crowd of aphids.